Thinkful-OpenSource/projectful/README.md

 In order to get the dependencies installed, you will need to run npm install, and wait for that stuff to load.

+#####To Setup In c9
+Sign up for a free account.
+Once it's setup, create a new workspace.
+In the creation screen, you should see some fairly straight forward options, including an input to put the link to your forked branch of the GitHub repo.
+You will want to choose the Node option from the ones listed, then create the new box.
+C9 may give you some boilerplate code instead of the project files.
+If this happens, delete all the files inside the main folder, and in the terminal, you can `git clone <link to your repo>`
+To work in your project, you will need to `cd` into the new folder that git creates.
+You will need to run `npm install` to get all the packages installed, and then Node will be all setup.
+In order to run mongo, follow [these instructions](https://docs.c9.io/docs/setting-up-mongodb).
+Now c9 is setup, and ready for you to hack away.

 More Instructions Coming Soon...

 ####Development